-Seat tube length is still relevant, however, as it provides an insight into a bikes standover height.
-Too high a standover height and your bike may leave you with a bruised undercarriage when you stop and climb off.
-There really isn’t such a thing a too low a standover height; modern mountain bikes are the perfect example of this.
+Seat tube length is still relevant, however, as it provides an insight into a bike's standover height.
+Too high a standover height, and your bike may leave you with a bruised undercarriage when you stop and climb off.
+There really isn’t such a thing as too low a standover height; modern mountain bikes are the perfect example of this.
 That said, as seat tube length and standover height are proportional to the rest of a bike’s geometry, it may signify the need for a bigger frame.

 Head tube angle

-The head tube angle of a bike doesn’t actually tell us anything about the size of a bike, but instead provides an insight as to its handling characteristics; although as with everything else, is not the only determining factor; fork rake, trail, stem length, handlebar width, chainstay length, and even BB height and drop all affect how a bike handles.
+The head tube angle of a bike doesn’t actually tell us anything about the size of a bike, but instead provides an insight into its handling characteristics; although as with everything else, it's not the only determining factor.
+Fork rake, trail, stem length, handlebar width, chainstay length, and even BB height and drop all affect how a bike handles.

 Seat tube angle

-The seat tube angle is, you guessed it, the angle of the top of the saddle, relative to the centre of the bottom bracket.
+The seat tube angle is, you guessed it, the angle of the top of the seat tube, relative to the centre of the bottom bracket.

 Usually, on smaller bikes, the seat tube angle will be a bit steeper as riders with shorter legs need to be closer to the BB than riders with longer legs.